awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 table.PutItem(book);
 ```

-These examples are based on the item shown in [Specifying Item Attributes](Expressions.Attributes.md)\.
+These examples are based on the item shown in [Specifying Item Attributes When Using Expressions](Expressions.Attributes.md)\.
 The document model lets you create complex nested attributes, such as the `ProductReviews` attribute shown in the case study\.

 ## Specifying Optional Parameters<a name="PutMidLevelDotNetOptions"></a>

 You can configure optional parameters for the `PutItem` operation by adding the `PutItemOperationConfig` parameter\.
 For a complete list of optional parameters, see [PutItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html)\.
 The following C\# code example puts an item in the `ProductCatalog` table\.
 It specifies the following optional parameter:
 +  The `ConditionalExpression` parameter to make this a conditional put request\.
 The example creates an expression that specifies the `ISBN` attribute must have a specific value that has to be present in the item that you are replacing\.

 **Example**